-Brooke Martin is only 14, but she sounds more intelligent than many adults.
-She also is the inventor of "iCPooch," a device that allows you to have visual contact between you and your dog using a tablet or mobile phone.
+Brooke Martin was only 14 when she invented the "iCPooch," a device that allows you to have visual contact between you and your dog using a tablet or mobile phone.
 It also dispenses treats.
 Brooke believes this is an answer to separation anxiety.

 The IC Pooch allows you to video-chat with your dog and deliver a treat to them remotely.
 While you are away from home, whether you are at work or on vacation, you can go on your smartphone, tablet or computer and call up your dog with a two-way video-chat.
 This means you can see and hear your dog and he can see and hear you.
 Then, if you'd like, you can dispense a treat to your dog with a push of a button.

 But can your dog truly see your picture on a screen or television?
 Brooke hears this question all of the time and states that, "There have been several studies that show dogs can see an LCD screen."

 Brooke invented iCPooch as part of an 8th grade class project when she was 12 years old.
 Even though it is her first invention, she states that, "I've always been an entrepreneur at heart!"
 She was inspired by her wish to stay connected to her beloved Golden Retriever Kayla, and to alleviate Kayla's separation anxiety.
 Brooke is now able to give Kayla commands where she will sit or lay down and wait for a treat.

 Brooks tell us that even when she is home, Kayla will go to the iCPooch and lay down, staring at it, waiting for a treat.